-Expected Duration: These steps together can take nine to twelve months, with the General Field usually taking longer than the Special Field.
+Expected Duration: These steps together can take six to nine months, with the General Field usually taking longer than the Special Field.

 The General Field seminar includes a series of action items and deliverables that prepare you for your General Field exam, including a 5,000-7,000 word Literature Review.